moonstar-x/server-setup/README.md

-# server-setup
+# Server Setup Guide

-A guide of how I've set up my home server.
+This is a small guide on setting up my personal home server.
+The site was built using [mkdocs](https://www.mkdocs.org/) and [squidfunk's mkdocs-material theme](https://github.com/squidfunk/mkdocs-material).